rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ### AMQP 1.0 protocol

-Similar to AMQP 0.9.1, with AMQP 1.0 we also send the access token in the password field.
+Similar to AMQP 0.9.1, with AMQP 1.0 you also send the access token in the password field.
 This guide provides a sample Java AMQP 1.0 application which reads the access from an environment variable called `PASSWORD`.

 #### Building AMQP 1.0 application image